Microsoft’s PowerPoint (PPT) software program is the go-to audiovisual aid for salespeople. But in many cases, PowerPoint works against the seller.

 - Only use PPT in the middle third of talk

-- Compose your slide show and then remove 30 percent of the weakest slides
+- Finalize your slide deck and then remove the weakest slides (shoot for 10%)

-Here’s a PowerPoint secret that can save a sale
+A PowerPoint tip that can save a sale

-Let’s say you’re halfway through your slide show when the customer shows interest in purchasing.
+Let’s say you’re halfway through your slide show and a separate conversation needs to happen.

-How can you have a killer presentation without PowerPoint?
-Audiences don’t want more bullet points, they want more success stories.
+Remember, audiences don’t want more bullet points, they targeted conversation more success stories.
 Tweet This